eventum/eventum/docs/wiki/Basic-User/How-issues-are-handled-in-Eventum.md

 * * * * *

---[Eliotbq](User:Eliotbq "wikilink") 02:01, 27 Jul 2005 (CEST) Disclaimer: this is how I see it as a fairly new user:
+--**Eliotbq** 02:01, 27 Jul 2005 (CEST) Disclaimer: this is how I see it as a fairly new user:

 Issue creation
 --------------

-See [Creating Issues](Creating Issues "wikilink") for more details.
+See [Creating Issues](../Basic-User/Creating-Issues.md) for more details.
 Either Click "Create issue" and fill in all the details

 or from the "Associate emails" screen, select one or more unassociated emails, and click [Associate]-\>(New issue), then add the remaining details as for the first case.